-Unit 5 generation was lower during 2017 due to an extended outage when a transformer failed and two shorter outages- a 33-day bearing repair outage caused by the failure of the Unit's station service system and a 23-day outage caused by a CT row-4 blade failure.
-In 2018, Unit 5's generation remained lower than normal due to an 81-day combustion and steam turbine major inspection and a 16-day outage to install a new GSU transformer.
+(2) In 2018, Unit 5's generation remained lower than normal due to an 81-day combustion and steam turbine major inspection and a 16-day outage to install a new GSU transformer.
 Fiscal Year 2021 outage plans included a major hardware upgrade for Unit 5's combustion turbine.
 This included a hot gas path inspection on the combustion turbine and a field out inspection on the steam turbine generator.
 Outage hours totaled 3,985 in Fiscal Year 2021 versus 1,402 outage hours in Fiscal Year 2020.

-The following table shows certain information regarding the City's existing generation facilities, as of September 30, 2021.
+The following table provides certain information regarding the City's existing generation facilities, as of September 30, 2022.